Knighty Knight Bugs: Plot

 In the realm of King Arthur, trouble ensues when the infamous Black Knight Yosemite Sam steals the Singing Sword.
-King Arthur, looks to the Knights of the Round Table, as a volunteer to recover the stolen artifact, to which all of them reject.
+King Arthur, looks to the Knights of the Round Table, as a volunteer to recover the stolen artifact, to which all of them reject, citing cowardice.
 Reluctantly, court jester Bugs Bunny is assigned the mission by King Arthur, facing execution if he fails.

 Upon infiltrating the castle of the Black Knight, Bugs encounters a dragon, a companion to Yosemite Sam, suffering from a cold-induced sneezing fit.
 Taking advantage of the situation, Bugs retrieves the Singing Sword from the castle's chest.
 When Bugs wonders aloud why it is called the Singing Sword, it starts humming "Cuddle up a Little Closer, Lovey Mine" and causes Sam to wake up from his nap.
 As Bugs escapes, Yosemite Sam gives chase of the dragon, leading to a series of comical encounters.
 Bugs outsmarts Yosemite Sam by utilizing the castle's defenses against him, causing various mishaps, including Sam falling into the moat and being flattened by a failed catapult launch.
 Despite Sam's persistent pursuit, Bugs ultimately traps him and the dragon in an explosives stockade within the castle.

 As Bugs departs with the Singing Sword, the dragon's sneeze triggers an explosion that propels Sam and the dragon towards the moon.
 Bugs bids them farewell as the Singing Sword plays "Aloha 'Oe" at the end.

 Awards

 Knighty Knight Bugs is the fifth Merrie Melodies/Looney Tunes entry to win the Academy Award for Best Animated Short Film in 1959.
 In doing so, it beat out cartoons Walt Disney Studios' Paul Bunyan and Terrytoons' Sidney's Family Tree.
 It was the third Oscar-nominated Bugs Bunny cartoon, after A Wild Hare in 1941 and Hiawatha's Rabbit Hunt in 1942.
 The Oscar was presented to John W. Burton, the producer of this cartoon.
 After Burton's death, the Oscar was handed to the director, Friz Freleng.
-Also, this animated short film would last to receive win for the Warner Bros.
-Cartoons before its closure in 1964.
+Also, this animated short film would be the last to win an Oscar for Warner Bros.
+Cartoons before its closure in 1963.

 In the Tiny Toon Adventures episode "Who Bopped Bugs Bunny?", the Oscar win of Knighty Knight Bugs is a major plot point.
 Mirroring the real-life loss of the Terrytoons short at the Academy Awards, a character named Sappy "Slaphappy" Stanley (a parody of "Silly" Sidney, here voiced by Jonathan Winters) was defeated for the Shloscar Award.
 As a result, Stanley scorned the U.S. film industry.
-He relocated to France, where despite becoming a national star still nursed a bitter grudge against Bugs, culminating in the episode's plot.
+He relocated to France, where despite becoming a national star, he still nursed a bitter grudge against Bugs, culminating in the episode's plot.